Overview of Short Stock Buy-Ins & Close-Outs

 2. Loan Recall

 Once a short sale has settled (i.e., stock has been borrowed and used to deliver the shares sold short to the buyer), the lender of the shares reserves the right to request their return at any time.
-Should a recall occur, IBKR will attempt to replace the recalled shares with those from another lender.
+Should a recall occur, we will attempt to replace the recalled shares with those from another lender.
 If the recalled shares cannot be replaced within two days of the recall notice, the lender can issue a formal Buy-In Warning which allows for a buy-in to take place that day.
-While the issuance of this formal warning provides the lender the option to buy-in, the proportion of recall notices that actually result in a buy-in are low (typically due to IBKR's ability to source shares elsewhere).
-Given the volume of formal recalls which IBKR receives but are not later acted upon by the lender, IBKR does not provide clients with advance warning of these recall notices.
+While the issuance of this formal warning provides the lender the option to buy-in, the proportion of recall notices that actually result in a buy-in are low (typically due to our ability to source shares elsewhere).
+Given the volume of formal recalls which we receive but are not later acted upon by the lender, we do not provide clients with advance warning of these recall notices.

-Once a counterparty issues a Buy-In Warning to IBKR, the counterparty may buy-in the shares IBKR is borrowing at any time for that trade date.
-In the event the recall results in a buy-in, the lender executes the buy-in transaction and notifies IBKR of the execution price.
-IBKR conducts vetting of counterparty buy-in prices for appropriateness with the day's trading activity.
+Once a counterparty issues a Buy-In Warning to us, the counterparty may buy-in the shares we are borrowing at any time for that trade date.
+In the event the recall results in a buy-in, the lender executes the buy-in transaction and notifies us of the execution price.
+We conduct vetting of counterparty buy-in prices for appropriateness with the day's trading activity.

-IBKR, in turn, allocates the buy-in to clients based upon their settled short stock position.
+In turn, we allocate the buy-in to clients based upon their settled short stock position.
 Unsettled trades are not considered when determining liability.
 Recall buy-ins are viewable within the TWS Trades window once they are posted to the account by approximately 17:30 EST.

 3. Fail to Deliver